mickcaff/Front-End-Mentor-Challenge-03-Order-Summary-Component/README.md

 ### What I learned

 This is my third Front end mentor challenge.
-The process of working with FlexBox started to feel alot smoother.
+The process of working with FlexBox started to feel a lot smoother.

 I improved my skills with `box-shadow`.
 I was able to create the effect of the shadow evenly below the button.